ggongg/powerbi-docs/powerbi-docs/connect-data/data-pipeline-templates.md

 * **Guided tour**: After selecting a semantic model refresh template, you'll be guided step-by-step through the configuration process.
 Read more about [Data Factory templates](/fabric/data-factory/templates).
 * **Semantic model refresh settings**: Select the connection, workspace, and semantic model to refresh.
 You can also specify tables or partitions for incremental refresh, updating only the changed data to optimize performance.
 Read more about [semantic model refresh activities](/fabric/data-factory/semantic-model-refresh-activity).
 * **Additional activities**: You can add additional actions to your refresh workflow, such as sending a Teams notification upon successful execution.
 Read more about [Data Factory activities](/fabric/data-factory/activity-overview).
 * **Data pipelines**: Data pipelines orchestrate the refresh process, allowing you to visualize and sequence refresh activities for common scenarios.
 They provide a comprehensive and integrated solution for managing semantic model refreshes in Power BI.
+Read more about [Data pipeline landing page](/fabric/data-factory/pipeline-landing-page).

 ## Related content